KdotJPG/NoisePosti.ng/_posts/2024-1-20-Evaluating-Multiple-Noise-Seeds-At-Once.md

 The execution of most coordinate-evaluated noise algorithms can be divided into three interwoven steps: *vertex discovery*, *vertex computations*, and *result combination*.
 The function accepts an input coordinate to identify which vertices are in range.
 The coordinates of the vertices are then hashed based on the seed to derive specific data such as gradient directions, scalar values, or displacements.
 Finally, the results are combined, accounting for the positions of each vertex relative to the evaluation point.

 While the majority of the generated vertex data relies on the seed of the noise layer, certain procedures are influenced solely by the input coordinate, and remain consistent across all layers of a given frequency.
-This typically includes the entire discovery phase and part of the vertex computation stage.
+Usually, this includes the entire discovery phase and part of the vertex computation stage.
 We can leverage this to evaluate multiple seeds at once, duplicating only the seed-dependent operations.

 Each noise type examined will include code snippets that demonstrate the refactoring.
 The full implementations can be found [on GitHub](https://github.com/KdotJPG/Noise-Extras/tree/master/Multi-Seedable Noise).